yoelmatveyev/Fireworld/README.md

 For **other rules**, especially the novel **cyclical multistate rules**, and for the **generator of rule tables** read the files **Other_rules.md**, **Multistate_cyclical_CA.md** and **Ruletable_generator.md**.

-Currently, growing pattern repositories are being built for two very similar 3-color cyclical rules: Gluons and Gluonic, **T2b-0n011a3n** and **T2b102b-0a011a3n**, as well as another somewhat similar rule **Morse**.
+Currently, growing pattern repositories are being built for two very similar 3-color cyclical rules: Gluons and Gluonic, **T2b-0n011a3n** and **T2b102b-0a011a3n**, as well a dozen of other rules.
+Gluons and Gluonic act in many ways similar to Fireworld and are, most likely, suitable for universal computation.

 I would like to express gratitide to LifeWiki Forums users **FWKnightship** and **Layz Boi** for important contributions to pattern collections and to my research of these rules.